Saturday, May 19, 2012

 —, ed.
 Teaching Creative Writing.
 New York: Continuum, 2006.
 Print.

 Harper, Graeme, and Jeri Kroll, eds.
 Creative Writing Studies: Practice, Research and Pedagogy.
-Buffalo, NY: Multilingual Matters, 2008.
+New York: Multilingual Matters, 2008.
 Print.

 Hunley, Tom C. Teaching Poetry Writing: A Five-Canon Approach.
-Buffalo: Multilingual Matters, 2007.
+New York: Multilingual Matters, 2007.
 Print.

 Johnson, David M. Word Weaving: A Creative Approach to Teaching and Writing Poetry.
-Urbana, IL: NCTE, 1990.
+Urbana: NCTE, 1990.
 Print.

 Krauth, Nigel, and Tess Brady.
 Creative Writing: Theory Beyond Practice.
 Tenneriffe, QLD: Post Pressed, 2006.
 Print.

 Leahy, Anna, ed.
 Power and Identity in the Creative Writing Classroom: The Authority Project.
-Buffalo, NY: Multilingual Matters, 2005.
+New York: Multilingual Matters, 2005.
 Print.

 Lensmire, Timothy J., and Lisa Satanovsky.
 “Defense of the Romantic Poet?
 Writing Workshops and Voice.”
 Theory into Practice 37 4 (Autumn 1998): 280-88.
 Print.